forrestjs/forrestjs/gitbook/packages.md

 # ForrestJS Packages

-Over many many years I found myself configuring some basic stuff over and over again.
+Over the years, I found myself configuring some basic stuff over and over again.
 Nowadays I do my best to abstract generic needs into sharable and reusable packages that you find listed here.

 Most of them consist in very little amount of code, but they provide _hooks_ so that your application can **easily extend and customize their behaviour**.

-## Core
+## Hooks

-#### hooks

 This is the core of ForrestJS modularity.
-It allows you to implement an extensible applications made of composable feature pretty much like Wordpress plugins, but in a Node fashion and with traceable and debuggable support.
+It allows you to implement extensible applications made of composable feature pretty much **like Wordpress does with their plugins**, but in a Node fashion and with traceable and debuggable support.

 👉 [Install from NPM](https://www.npmjs.com/package/@forrestjs/hooks)<br>